john-guerra/navio/README.md

 nv.id("attribName"); // Shows this id on the tooltip, should be unique

+nv.addAllAttribsRecursionLevel = Infinity; // How many levels depth do we keep on adding nested attributes nv.addAllAttribsIncludeObjects = false; // Should addAllAttribs include objects nv.addAllAttribsIncludeArrays = false; // Should addAllAttribs include arrays

 // Default colors for values
 nv.nullColor = "#ffedfd"; // Color for null values
 nv.defaultColorInterpolator = d3.interpolateBlues;